iiasa/Condor_run_R/configuring.md

 Number of hardware threads to reserve for each job.
 The default value is good for jobs that are single-threaded, or mostly so.
 When your job involves significant multiprocessing, set this value to an estimate of the average number of in-use threads.
 A small table at the end of the `.log` file of a job located in the [log directory of the run](#condor_dir) will record the average hardware thread usage when the job completes.

 The "CPUS" naming is Condor speak for hardware threads.
 In normal parlance, a CPU can contain multiple processing cores, with each core potentially able to run multiple hardware threads, typically two per core.
-It is those hardware threads—each able to support and independent parallel execution context—that this setting and the statistic in the `.log` file refers to.
+It is those hardware threads—each able to support an independent parallel execution context—that this setting and the statistic in the `.log` file refers to.

 **:point_right:Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient "CPUS" to satisfy your request.
 To see how many "CPUS" your cluster has available issue [`condor_status -avail -state`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).